University of Pittsburgh-Johnstown

 When can I talk to some current students or orientation leaders about my questions?

-Our Orientation Go Team (student coordinators for the program) is hosting a Mountain Cat Meet-Up on Wednesday, August 6, 2025, at 7 p.m.
-You’ll get a registration link from the Admissions Welcome Center soon.
+Our Orientation Go Team (student coordinators for the program) is hosting a Mountain Cat Meet-Up in early August.
+Check out Experience Pitt for the link!
 It’s a great chance to connect and ask questions before you arrive.

 Follow @PittJohnstownactivities on Instagram to meet your orientation leaders and stay up to date on campus life.
 You might even win Mountain Cat Cash just for following and letting us follow you back.